rayguna/chemistry/README.md

 A. Install Ruby on a windows machine

-1. I wasn't able to run my codespaces to edit my ruby file, so I decided to edit and run my ruby files on my desktop using visualstudo code.
+1. I wasn't able to run my codespaces to edit my ruby file, so I decided to edit and run my ruby files on my desktop using Visual Studio Code.

 2. First, I had to install a ruby compiler following the instructions described in this video: https://www.youtube.com/watch?v=XC1ccTyhLPI.